Full Sail University: Awards and rankings

 In 1989, 1990, and 1991, the Full Sail Center for the Recording Arts won Mix magazine's outstanding institutional achievement award for recording schools.

 In 2005, Rolling Stone called Full Sail "one of the five best music programs in the country".

-The college was named FAPSC School/College of the Year (an award for which only career colleges in Florida were eligible) by the Florida Association of Postsecondary Schools and Colleges (FAPSC) in 2008, 2011, and 2014.
+The college was named FAPSC School/College of the Year (an award for which only career colleges in Florida were eligible) by the Florida Association of Postsecondary Schools and Colleges (FAPSC) in 2008, 2011,2014, and 2019.
 Full Sail was recognized for its 21st-century best practices in distance learning by the United States Distance Learning Association (USDLA) in 2011, and was the recipient of New Media Consortium Center for Excellence Award in 2011 and 2015.

-Full Sail's Game Design master's degree has been ranked in The Princeton Review's Top 25 Graduate Program for Video Game Design since 2014.
-Full Sail also ranked in the top 50 in The Princeton Review's list of undergraduate programs for game design in 2021.
-TheWrap ranked Full Sail last place in their 2016, 2017, 2018, 2019 and 2020 lists of the "Top 50 Film Schools".
+Full Sail's Game Design master's degree has been ranked in The Princeton Review's Top 25 Graduate Program for Video Game Design consecutively since 2014.
+As of 2026, Full Sail has ranked in TheWrap's list of the "Top 50 Film Schools" the last nine years in a row since 2016.
 In 2018, College Magazine ranked Full Sail number five in their list of the top 10 colleges for video game design.
 In January 2020, Animation Career Review ranked Full Sail University number 19 in their list of Top 50 Animation Schools in the US.
+Full Sail also ranked among the top 50 undergraduate game design programs in The Princeton Review's rankings from 2021 through the latest 2026 edition.
+In 2025, Full Sail University was ranked in Billboard Magazine's Top Music Business Schools list.